Essure Side Effects

-Essure side effects can occur during or after the procedure.
-Some Essure problems are mild and last only a few days.
-Others such as organ perforation and device migration may require a hysterectomy to treat.
-The U.S. Food and Drug Administration has received thousands of Essure birth-control side-effect reports.
-In July 2018, Bayer announced Essure sales in the U.S would end within six months.
+Essure side effects can occur during or after implantation.
+Side effects such as headaches, mild pelvic pain or bleeding may last only a few days.
+Others, such as chronic pelvic pain, organ perforation and device migration, may require surgery.
+The U.S. Food and Drug Administration has received thousands of reports of side effects from Essure birth control.
+Bayer stopped selling the device in the United States on Dec.
+31, 2018.

 Essure is the only nonsurgical permanent birth control option approved for women ages 21 to 45.
 The device may lead to serious side effects.